• logo linkedin

 By identifying new economic opportunities, the project is helping to improve living conditions for the inhabitants while also preserving the ecosystems unique to the region.
 Milagre Nuvunga, co-founder of the MICAIA Foundation, testifies to the impact of this innovative project:

 the project has enabled us to georeference every household in the buffer zone.
-This represents 6,164 families, some of whom live in remote locations such as on hilltops or deep in the forest.
+This represents 5,280 families and 27,229 people, some of whom live in remote locations such as on hilltops or deep in the forest.
 We now have access to a unique dataset, with detailed information on communities and households, including their socio-economic breakdown.
 This will help all the relevant bodies, and particularly the communities concerned, to make crucial decisions about sustainable development and conserving the abundant biodiversity that supports lives in the Chimanimani conservation area.

 By developing long-term partnerships to manage the conservation area, the project is also helping to strengthen environmental civil society organisations in Mozambique.
 The honey industry developed in Chimanimani is one of the few in Africa to generate significant income for local communities, demonstrating the importance of harnessing local biodiversity in the socio-economic development of these communities.